mjohanning99/RubyTLDR/README.md

 ### General usage
 The usage of RubyTldr is as straightforward as the original tldr – Simply type "rtldr" and append a command you wish to get more information on and RubyTldr will display it on your terminal in various colours (if you type rtldr tar the information you can see on the picture at the top of this Readme will be displayed).
-There are also two flags you can use:
+There are also three flags you can use:
 * `--help` will provide you with some help regarding the programming
 * `--list` will list all the available commands
+* `--update` will update the page database

 If you want to use `--list`, I would highly recommend combining it with other Unix commands using the Unix pipeline as such: `rtldr --list | sort | less`.
 This will sort the commands alphabetically and put them into a scroll-able list.
 To search for a specific command you can use `grep` as such `rtldr --list | grep -i "search_term_here"`